 Disaster and Emergency Preparedness Online Training

 The Section for Child Care Regulation presents a 1-hour training on Disaster and Emergency Preparedness in child care.
-This training is of no costs to providers and is approved for the department’s required annual clock hours.
+This training is available at no cost to providers and is approved to meet the department's required annual training requirement.

-This training is designed to increase awareness of disasters and emergencies should they occur in your area and develop a written plan specifically for your facility on how your would deal with these events to meet the department’s regulatory rules (19 CSR 30-62.090 and 19 CSR 30-61.090).
+This training is designed to increase awareness of disasters and emergencies should they occur in your area and to assist you in developing a written plan specifically for your facility on how you would deal with these events to meet the department’s licensing rules (19 CSR 30-62.090 and 19 CSR 30-61.090).